Datatruck — a new operating system for logistics: how a startup with Uzbek roots is transforming the U.S. market

 How it all began

 We secured $200,000 from IT Park Ventures, $300,000 from Aloqa Ventures, and $100,000 from Domino Ventures.
-Subsequently, Silkroad Angels Club joined as investors, contributing an additional $170,000.
+Subsequently, Silkroad Angels Club came on board as investors, contributing an additional $170,000.

 Entering the U.S. market